 How does a company “heal” a toxic workplace?

-When a company has a wide-spread belief system that is aimed to create structure and strategy, employees feel supported.
+When a company has a widespread belief system that is aimed at creating structure and strategy, employees feel supported.
 They have a guiding light.
-The SHRM report highlights that having a good attitude and giving recognition are great ways to collaborate for a stronger workplace culture.
+The SHRM report highlights that having a good attitude and giving recognition are great ways to collaborate for stronger workplace culture.
 Executive leadership and employees alike can create and reinforce the values.
 Leadership must live by these values throughout their employee interactions.